-In this modern day and age of Instagram and Facebook you're even more likely to receive negative criticism for you're work.
+In this modern day and age of Instagram and Facebook, you’re even more likely to receive negative criticism for your work.
 It can often times seem like there are far more negative things being said about your work than there are positives.
 This can be quite discouraging and cause one to start looking for ways to please their critics.

 Just shoot what you want the way you want.
 This isn’t to say all criticism is bad.
 In fact, it’s quite the opposite!
 Do listen to the criticism and consider it; just don’t change to try and please everyone.